Gary-XC/Journey-to-AI-Mastery/README.md

 - The number one rule of ML

-(Took a short break for a bit due to schoolwork and poor health.)
+(I took a short break due to schoolwork and poor health.)

 3.08
 Completed Sections 3-5